The HHH Record

 Common Sense Media rates Claude "Minimal Risk"

 CSM notes Anthropic "generally does not use your prompts and results to train its models."
 This becomes the basis for the "Use Data Responsibly: Minimal" rating.
+The rating has not been updated since.

 SAFETY FRAMING